carnegie/clab_hawaii/Data Processing/Wind Capacity Factor Generation/README.md

 **6** - Create weighted wind cf input file.py

 * This script will weight the different input files and add their weighted values to produce one weighted average csv file.
-It retrieves the weights from the file included in this folder, "Solar Weights.csv"
+It retrieves the weights from the file included in this folder, "Wind Weights.csv"